CarlosReinoso/faisal/src/content/ProjectsSectionTitle.md

 ### Our Development & Investment Projects

-We are always looking for Introductions to New Sites & New Joint Venture Partners
+We are always looking for introductions to new sites & new joint venture partners